 Prerequisite, Econ.
-100a, 100b or equivalent.
+100 or equivalent.
 The fundamentals of monetary and banking analysis and policy.
-Money is analyzed from the view-point of its nature, source, standardization, effect on price levels, and international ramifications.
-Banking is analyzed as to organization, operation, transactions, control, and international implications and trends.
+Money is analyzed from the viewpoint of its nature, source, standardization, effect on price levels, and international ramifications.
+Banking is analyzed as to organization, operation, transactions, control, and international implications and trends. - 200.
+LABOR MANAGEMENT RELATIONS.
+Five hours credit.